Local mocktails + non-alcoholic drinks in Boston

 Table of Contents

-If you’re continuing your Dry January journey (a campaign that encourages individuals to live sober for one month), temporarily taking a break from booze, or exploring a sober curious lifestyle, you can still raise your glass to celebrate.
+If you’re beginning your Dry January journey (read: a campaign that encourages individuals to live sober for one month), temporarily taking a break from booze, or exploring a sober-curious lifestyle, you can still raise your glass to celebrate.
 Boston has plenty of zero-proof offerings so you can keep up your social calendar without ordering soda and tea, again.

-For those who choose not to booze, add one of these 18 bars with mocktails to your list.
+For those who choose not to booze, add one of these 28 bars with mocktails + non-alcoholic sips to your list.

 Citrus & Salt, 142 Berkeley St.

-The drinks at this Instagrammable eatery are known for being sweet and aesthetic, and the agua frescas are no different.
+The drinks at this Instagrammable eatery are known for being sweet and aesthetically pleasing, and the agua frescas are no different.
 Sip on a Fruity Pebble Iced Tea, made with herbal tea, agave, and lemon, or try the Strawberry Piña Colada for a tropical escape.

 Charlestown